M-Anwar/Asyncer/README.md

 ```

 ### Webscraping Example
 Below is another use case for `asyncRun` with simple webscraping.
+Below we build a shallow scraper for Google images.

 ```Python
 import asyncer